BiChengSha/PRG155/README.md

 	19:56 - Decided a PDF folder was a bad idea.
 PDFs now belong in their respective lab folders

 	20:10 - Added instructions in Readme.md

+	20:31 - Added comment headers and program descriptions in them